Robust Folding of Elastic Origami: The origami ``bird's foot''

 Some care must be taken in interpreting the results quantitatively.
-Because the experimental system folds slowly, the number of minima we expect to see is likely governed to some degree by the small $M$ portion of Fig. 2, even when the programmed fold angles are large, since we expect that a structure that has found a stable configuration will tend to remain in that configuration as it folds.
-In addition, failure to see misfolded states does not indicate that those states do not exist; in contrast, even a small number of misfolds does indicate metastability.
-Finally, we expect the cuts that lead to folding also affect the torsional stiffness of the folds.
-Indeed, folds with zero fold angle, thus remaining flat, must be cut on both top and bottom surfaces, leading those folds to become weaker than active folds.
-This is the case at the $A=0.5$ point.
-To allow some control over $K_{face}$, we can optionally introduce two perforations along the largest faces, similar to what appears in the model (Fig. 3A and B).
-Because the perforations align on both sides, the resulting face folds have a target angle of $0$ but are softer than the active folds represented by slits.
-Perforating the faces in this way decreases the amount of stiff trilayer by a factor of 3 to 4, and since the stiff layer provides the majority of the bending modulus we expect $K_{fold}/K_{face}$ decreases by the same factor.
+Because the experimental system folds slowly, we expect the number of minima to be governed to some degree by the small $M$ portion of Fig. 3, even when the programmed fold angles are large, since we expect that a structure that has found a stable configuration will tend to remain in that configuration as it folds.
+In addition, failure to see misfolded states does not indicate that those states do not exist; in contrast, even a small number of misfolds indicates metastability.
+Finally, the programmed fold angles are controlled by the width of the long cuts in either the top or bottom rigid layers.
+The cuts that lead to folding then also affect the torsional stiffness of the folds.
+This effect is negligible for most folds, except for those with zero fold angle (those remaining flat), which must be cut on both top and bottom surfaces.
+This leads to folds that are weaker than active folds, as is the case at the $A=0.5$ point.
+This point does, however, highlight that using target angle tuning to avoid misfolding can be more complicated to realize in experiment than in theory.

-According to Fig. 2, perforating the faces should widen the bistable region by weakening the face folds and this effect is seen quite prominently in Fig. 3B, as well as the bistable region occurring for smaller $A$.
-In Fig. 3C, we show a representative batch of $10$ origami structures.
+To compare our experimental and theoretical results, we estimate that, in units of the length of the folds, $K_S \approx \sqrt{3}/3$ on the folds and $K_S \approx \sqrt{3}/6$ on the boundary edges, $K_{face} \approx 2 \times 10^{-3}$ and $K_{fold} \approx 6 \times 10^{-6}$ (see SI), and use the factor stated above when faces are weakened.
+According to the relevant region of plots in Fig. 3, perforating the faces should widen the bistable region by weakening the face folds and this effect is seen quite prominently in Fig. 4B, as well as the bistable region occurring for smaller $A$.
+In Fig. 4C, we show a representative batch of $10$ origami structures.
 It is also notable that the misfolded configurations in 3C are quite shallow, as we expect from our theoretical analysis.
-Finally, it appears that, though the experiments are in qualitative agreement with our theoretical model, the effect of softening the torsional moduli of the faces affects the stability of experimental bird foot origami rather dramatically whereas the theory shows more subtle effects.
+Though the experiments are in qualitative agreement with our theoretical model, the effect of softening the torsional moduli of the faces affects the stability of experimental bird foot origami rather dramatically whereas the theory shows more subtle effects.
 The origin of this discrepancy remains unclear.